 The participants need to have elasticity in their thinking and to have an intellectual appetite.
 Young academics (and entrepreneurs) are ideal, and seasoned thinkers are good, too, as long as they have the capacity to keep their minds open and their egos in check.
 Senior academics can add a great depth of knowledge and experience to the group, and if they are willing to collaborate and share knowledge without dominating, their contribution is very important.
 We look for open-minded thinkers who are enthused by the mix of ideas that come up in discussions with people of different types and levels of experience.

 Empathy over Eminence

-If we do need to recruit more senior academics, we look for people who can demonstrate the ability to “bring on” younger researchers.
+If we do need to recruit more senior academics, we look for people who can demonstrate the ability to “bring along” younger researchers.
 These are generally scientists who’ve had team members in their labs who’ve then gone on to form their own labs.
-We’re looking for senior academics who are good at working in a more Socratic way, for whom it’s natural to help develop rather than direct the thinking of their younger associates.
+We’re looking for senior academics who are good at working in a more Socratic way, for whom it’s natural to help develop rather than to direct the thinking of their younger associates.

 Avoid Big Egos